8 Different Types of Snakes in the Philippines

 One distinctive characteristic is that lance-headed pit vipers give birth to their young lives rather than laying eggs.

-Unlike other snake types of snakes in the Philippines, pit viper venom targets red blood cells rather than the nervous system.
+Unlike other snake types in the Philippines, pit viper venom targets red blood cells rather than the nervous system.

 3. Coral Snake